Srbottine/trainingJs/README.md

 # Javascript_basico
-aprendendo javascript do basico para avançado
+learning javascript from basic to advanced